jcosborn/qex/src/experimental/graph/DESIGN.md

 If a change makes plain captured-value updates routinely invalidate structural caches, that change is usually fighting the design rather than refining it.

+Gradient cache entries are per output node and signature.
+They store complete adjoints separately from lower-level expansion records:

+- a direct `findGrad` or `grad` cache hit is valid only for a target whose adjoint has been marked complete
+- ordinary raw-input expansions may reuse a cached input contribution instead of rerunning the node's `backward` hook
+- target-directed expansions remember which `(node, target)` pairs have already been expanded through `backwardTarget`

+Those records are committed only after a gradient build succeeds, so failed ordinary or target-directed expansions do not poison later builds.
+When a build uses any `backwardTarget`, only the requested target adjoint is considered complete; intermediate adjoints from that build are internal scratch unless a later ordinary build proves them complete.

+`gradIsolated` remains available for callers that intentionally want temporary cache isolation.
+Core lazy operators such as `cond` and deferred `apply` should normally call `grad` inside their target hooks so branch and partial gradients can share the runtime's structural cache.

 ## Shape And Construction Contracts

 This package prefers construction-time checks over late coercion.